Accelerating parameter estimation for parameterized tests of general relativity with gravitational-wave observations: Benchmarking

 \subsection{Non-GR deviation recovery}

-To test our ability to detect deviations from GR, we inject non-zero values of deviation parameters, one at a time.
+To test our ability to detect deviations from GR, we simulate non-GR signals by injecting non-zero values of TIGER deviation parameters, one at a time.
 We use the constraints obtained in Sec.~\ref{subsec:bench-gr} and choose the simulated value of $d\chi$ to be one that is $5\sigma$ away from zero.
-This is done for all $d\chi$ parameters expect $d\chi_{6l}$ and $d\chi_{7}$, where, due to larger uncertainties for these parameters, we inject the $3\sigma$ value instead, to avoid the injection value being too close to the prior boundary.
+This is done for all $d\chi$ parameters except $d\chi_{6l}$ and $d\chi_{7}$, where, due to larger uncertainties for these parameters, we inject the $3\sigma$ value instead, to avoid the injection value being too close to the prior boundary.
 Table~\ref{tab:Injection_values_non_GR} summarizes the injected value for each deviation parameter and each run.
 Again, following Sec.~\ref{subsec:bench-gr}, we perform the routine of finding the maximum likelihood parameters in the full parameter space, and set that as the fiducial waveform.

-Figures~\ref{fig:violin_plot_comparison_GR_runs.pdf} demonstrates successful recovery of the injected deviations, with posteriors showing significant offsets from zero, and peaking at the injected value.
-While most parameters show excellent consistency across runs and bin resolutions, $d\chi_{-2}$ exhibits a notable exception: the $\chi = 10$ posterior is completely biased, with significant probability density away from the true value, while $\chi = 50$ provides accurate and precise constraints consistent with the simulated value.
+Figure~\ref{fig:violin_plot_comparison_GR_runs.pdf} demonstrates successful recovery of the injected deviations, with posteriors showing significant offsets from zero, and peaking at the injected value.
+While most parameters show excellent consistency across runs and bin resolutions, $d\chi_{-2}$ is a notable exception: the posterior corresponding to the $\chi=10$ binning scheme is completely biased, with significant probability density away from the true value, while $\chi = 50$ provides accurate and precise constraints consistent with the simulated value.
 This indicates that coarser binning inadequately resolves the low-frequency features crucial for measuring $d\chi_{-2}$.
-While the loss of linearity in waveform ratio for such a case was already indicated in Fig.~\ref{fig:chirp_mass_variation_comparison}, in Appendix~\ref{app:dch_minus2}, we compare the erroneous likelihood evaluations in the $\chi=10$ case for the $d\chi_{-2}$ parameter, with the $\chi=50$ case where we obtain unbiased recovery.
+While the loss of linearity in waveform ratio for such a case was already indicated in Fig.~\ref{fig:chirp_mass_variation_comparison}, in Appendix~\ref{app:dch_minus2}, we also compare the erroneous likelihood evaluations in the $\chi=10$ case for the $d\chi_{-2}$ parameter, with the $\chi=50$ case where we obtain unbiased recovery.

 Nevertheless, the strong agreement for remaining parameters confirms the robustness of relative binning, even with the coarser $\chi=10$ binning scheme for the considered systems.
 In fact, similar sampling times to those reported in Sec.~\ref{subsec:bench-gr} are also obtained for runs presented in this section.
 However, we caution that for the best measured parameters like $d\chi_{-2}$, a finer binning scheme like $\chi=50$, or a more stringent prior, as is tuned for $\mathcal{M}$\footnote{Relative binning is observed to perform well when $\mathcal{M}$ is restricted to a small region around the maximum likelihood value~\cite{Krishna:2023bug}.}, works better.